khaledsukkar2/drf-shapeless-serializers/docs/why_and_when_to_use.rst

 | Code Reuse                | Limited by inheritance         | Maximum through configuration  |
 +---------------------------+--------------------------------+--------------------------------+

-we provide all the DRF serializers with these features `ShapelessSerializer`, `ShapelessModelSerializer` and `ShapelessHyperlinkedModelSerializer`.
+We provide all the DRF serializers with these features:

+* ``ShapelessSerializer``
+* ``ShapelessModelSerializer``
+* ``ShapelessHyperlinkedModelSerializer``

 When to Use
 -----------

 **Good Use Cases:**

-✔ Building public APIs with multiple versions or client-specific formats
+* Building public APIs with multiple versions or client-specific formats
-✔ Projects needing different views of the same data (e.g., admin vs public)
+* Projects needing different views of the same data (e.g., admin vs public)
-✔ Rapidly evolving APIs where requirements change frequently
+* Rapidly evolving APIs where requirements change frequently
-✔ Complex nested data structures that need flexible presentation
+* Complex nested data structures that need flexible presentation
-✔ Microservices with varying data representation needs
+* Microservices with varying data representation needs
-✔ Any project where serializer classes are becoming unmanageable
+* Any project where serializer classes are becoming unmanageable

 **When Not to Use:**

-✖ Extremely simple APIs with fixed, unchanging output formats
+* Extremely simple APIs with fixed, unchanging output formats
+* Performance-critical endpoints where minimal overhead is essential
+* Cases where strict schema enforcement is required at class level
-✖ Projects with very limited nesting or relationship requirements
+* Projects with very limited nesting or relationship requirements

 Performance Considerations
 --------------------------